Discover magical places in Poland

 We will take a trip to Malbork Castle, one of the mightiest fortresses of medieval Europe.
 Building began in the 13th century and was expanded considerably when Malbork became the capital of the Teutonic Order of Knights.
 The red brick walls of the Middle and High Castles are surrounded by defensive walls interspersed with towers and gates.
 The Castle’s enormous size can best be appreciated from the banks of the Nogat River.
 The Museum inside offers many attractions including several displays of ancient armaments, amber, porcelain and handicrafts.
 Lunch included within Castle Grounds.

 Today we will visit the extraordinary Elblag to Ostroda Canal, named as one of the ‘Seven Wonders of Poland’ and a protected Historic Monument.
 The canal was built in the 19th century to carry trading barges from Lake Druzno to Lake Jeziorak, a distance of 80.5 kilometres.
 The water level changes by 100 metres in between, too steep for conventional locks to cope with.
 The problem was overcome by an ingenious system of slipways bordered by parallel rail tracks upon which the specially built boats were carried over the dry land on trolleys.
 Lunch included in an Elblag restaurant

-We move on to our site to the south of the ship-building city of Gdansk, our last destination of the tour.
+Moving on to our last destination of the tour, to the south of the ship-building city of Gdansk.
 We shall stay here for three nights.
 40 miles

 On the Baltic coast, the one thousand-year old city of Gdansk, or Danzig in its Germanized form, was, and remains, Poland’s principal seaport.
 Located close to the medieval boundary between Slavic and German held lands the city was a melting pot of both cultures and diverse ethnic groups.
 It is the influence of this blend of cultures and people that gives Gdansk its unique feel.